shimaore/entertaining-crib/test/rate.coffee.md

         a.client.should.have.property 'actual_amount'
         a.client.should.have.property 'divider', 100
         a.client.should.have.property 'subsequent'
-        a.client.subsequent.should.have.property 'cost', 1500
+        (expect a.client.subsequent).to.have.property 'cost', 1500
         a.client.should.have.property '_id'

       it 'should rate client and carrier', -> r = new Rating {rating_tables,source:'test4'}
-        expensive = rating_tables 'client-2'
+        expensive = new CouchDB rating_tables 'client-2'
         after -> expensive.destroy()
         await expensive.create()
         await expensive.put